Misuse of statistics: Definition, limitations and context

 How to Lie with Statistics acknowledges that statistics can legitimately take many forms.
 Whether the statistics show that a product is "light and economical" or "flimsy and cheap" can be debated whatever the numbers.
 Some object to the substitution of statistical correctness for moral leadership (for example) as an objective.
 Assigning blame for misuses is often difficult because scientists, pollsters, statisticians and reporters are often employees or consultants.

-An insidious misuse(?) of statistics is completed by the listener/observer/audience/juror.
-The supplier provides the "statistics" as numbers or graphics (or before/after photographs), allowing the consumer to draw (possibly unjustified or incorrect) conclusions.
-The poor state of public statistical literacy and the non-statistical nature of human intuition permits misleading without explicitly producing faulty conclusions.
+An insidious misuse of statistics is completed by the listener, observer, audience, or juror.
+The supplier provides the "statistics" as numbers or graphics (or before/after photographs), allowing the consumer to draw conclusions that may be unjustified or incorrect.
+The poor state of public statistical literacy and the non-statistical nature of human intuition make it possible to mislead without explicitly producing faulty conclusion.
 The definition is weak on the responsibility of the consumer of statistics.

 A historian listed over 100 fallacies in a dozen categories including those of generalization and those of causation.
 A few of the fallacies are explicitly or potentially statistical including sampling, statistical nonsense, statistical probability, false extrapolation, false interpolation and insidious generalization.
 All of the technical/mathematical problems of applied probability would fit in the single listed fallacy of statistical probability.
-Many of the fallacies could be coupled to statistical analysis, allowing the possibility of a false conclusion flowing from a blameless statistical analysis.
+Many of the fallacies could be coupled to statistical analysis, allowing the possibility of a false conclusion flowing from a statistically sound analysis.

 An example use of statistics is in the analysis of medical research.
 The process includes experimental planning, the conduct of the experiment, data analysis, drawing the logical conclusions and presentation/reporting.
 The report is summarized by the popular press and by advertisers.
 Misuses of statistics can result from problems at any step in the process.
-The statistical standards ideally imposed on the scientific report are much different than those imposed on the popular press and advertisers; however, cases exist of advertising disguised as science.
+The statistical standards ideally imposed on the scientific report are much different than those imposed on the popular press and advertisers; however, cases exist of advertising disguised as science, such as Australasian Journal of Bone & Joint Medicine.
 The definition of the misuse of statistics is weak on the required completeness of statistical reporting.
 The opinion is expressed that newspapers must provide at least the source for the statistics reported.